In the steps below, we break down how you can create a presentation using data from Salesforce.

 Apart from merge fields and expressions, PowerPoint templates support the following Maven Documents' elements:

 It iterates through the records defined in the Value parameter and returns the content of a collection according to the specified structure.
-The Variable parameter represents the current record in the iteration.

 This element can nest other elements, such as Text, Link, or another Repeater, inside.